-DANC R102A - Modern Dance I
+DANC R102A-Modern Dance I

 This course focuses on the development of modern dance techniques with emphasis on combinations of basic skills.
 Study of the dance phrase integrating elements of rhythm, design, dynamics, and motivation change will also be covered.
 Field trips may be required.
-(Formerly also PE R116A.)
-Course is offered Pass/No Pass (P/NP) at student's option.
+(Same as PE R116A) Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: UC, CSU